AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 Below is an example of multiple modules inside a single Composer package.

 The limitation is that only packages of the same type can be bundled.
 So either Adobe Commerce modules, themes, language packs, or libraries.
-No combinations of those within a package.
+Do not include combinations of different types within a package.

-The file structure inside the vendor directory will then look like this (but look inside the zip file to see what should be in your git repo exactly):
+The file structure inside the vendor directory should look like the following example.
+However, check your project to see what should be included in your Git repository):

 ```tree
 .